omargkandil/Face-Tracking-using-Python/README.md

-# Face-Tracking-using-Python
-Face tracking algorithm using python
+# Face Tracking using Python
+### Overview
+This repo includes a python face tracking algorithm communicating with an arduino to  move a 4-DOF robotic arm to center the human face in the picture frame.